n-hop/oasis/README.md

 A simple guide to getting started with Oasis can be found in [Get Started](docs/get-started.md).

+## Workflow of Testing

+A typical workflow of a Oasis test is as follows:

+  1. construct a `INetwork` with a given yaml configuration which describes the network topology.
+  2. load `ITestSuite`(the test tool) from yaml configuration.
+  3. load `IProtoSuite`(the target test protocol) from yaml configuration.
+  4. run `IProtoSuite` on `INetwork`.
+  5. perform the test with `ITestSuite` on `INetwork`.
+  6. read/generate test results by `IDataAnalyzer`.

 ## Protocols and Tools

 Detailed information can be found in [Protocols and Tools](docs/protocols_and_tools.md).